davidchermanto/davidchermanto/README.md

 </div>
 </br>

-🎵 I also draw and compose all the soundtracks for most of my own games.
-If I didn't want to be a developer, being a Musician would be my primary dream.
+In times of need, I can also cover the role of an artist, composer, and sound engineer.
+I particularly enjoy composing.

 ## ⚠️ What's Here?